 Craft beer using local flavours is a speciality at Pasteur Street Brewing Company © Pasteur Street Brewing Company

 Begin with craft beer at the Pasteur Street Brewing Company – some of their brews use local ingredients such as Dalat coffee or rambutan and lemongrass – before trying the classy southeast Asian flavours at restaurant and bar The Racha Room.
 For a more raffish experience, crowd in with locals at the quirky and loads-of-fun Quan Ut Ut.
-With a name roughly translating to 'Oink Oink Cafe', this easygoing riverside eatery serves up slow-cooked American barbecue with a Vietnamese spin.
-From the energetic good times of Quan Ut Ut, it's just a short hop across the river to District 4 and one of the city's best after-dark venues, The Observatory, where DJs and other performers raise the roof on a regular basis.
-Or take a 10-minute taxi ride to the cabaret-style Acoustic in District 3 and join the throng of live-music-loving young Vietnamese for an eclectic mix of everything from punk to flamenco to pop covers.
+With a name roughly translating to 'Oink Oink Cafe', this easygoing riverside place serves up slow-cooked American barbecue with a Vietnamese spin.
+From the energetic good times of Quan Ut Ut, it's just a 5-minute taxi ride to one of the city's best after-dark venues, The Observatory, where DJs and other performers raise the roof on a regular basis.
+Alternatively, head to the cabaret-style Acoustic in District 3, close to the War Remnants Museum, and join the throng of live-music-loving young Vietnamese for an eclectic mix of everything from punk to flamenco to pop covers.

 First published January 2016, updated by James Pham in June 2019